 With any vacancy, there is an associated “wear and tear” cost on the organization to replace workers.
 The longer the position is open, especially in a critical field like nursing, the more costly it becomes in terms of overtime, staff burnout, etc.

-According to the NSI report, the average length of time to fill a vacant nursing position is 87 days, and it can extend beyond three months for more specialized roles.
+According to the NSI report, the average length of time to fill a vacant nursing position is 95 days, up 8 days from 2021.

 If we multiply that impact by the overall vacancy rate (currently at an all-time high of 17% for nurses), then we can begin to understand just how quickly turnover can cause challenges for organizations of any size.